 Advance reconciliation by empowering Indigenous peoples

-Some of the ways LSS will advance these goals include increasing resources to support Indigenous justice initiatives in BC, cultural competency training for staff, and by including Indigenous people, culture and knowledge in the development of LSS strategic priorities, policies, processes, and services.
+Some of the ways LABC will advance these goals include increasing resources to support Indigenous justice initiatives in BC, cultural competency training for staff, and by including Indigenous people, culture and knowledge in the development of LABC strategic priorities, policies, processes, and services.

 For more, read the plan here.